Padre Island National Seashore

 Breathtaking sunrises, remote beaches, and dark night skies make Padre Island a top vacation destination.

-Protecting sixty-six miles of wild coastline along the Gulf of Mexico, the narrow barrier island is home to one of the last intact coastal prairie habitats in the United States.
-Along the hypersaline Laguna Madre, unique tidal mud flats teem with life.
+Protecting sixty-six miles of wild coastline along the Gulf of America, the narrow barrier island is home to one of the last intact coastal prairie habitats in the United States.
+Along the hypersaline Laguna Madre, tidal mud flats teem with life.
 Native Americans, Spanish explorers and cattle ranchers have walked along its shores.
 Padre Island National Seashore is waiting to be rediscovered.

 Map showing location of park.